-ERP data.
-Quantitative.
-Table 4 shows the detection rates for the experimental subjects using the bootstrap tests, FIT (90% confidence), SIZE (90% confidence, PEAK-PEAK), and RT-BOOT (95% confidence) over the 3 weeks of testing.
-It was noted that in the first week, 1 subject (of 14) was dropped due to a target error rate >10%; in the second and third weeks, another subject's data files for the bootstrap tests were irretrievably corrupted.
-Thus the final Ns used for bootstrap tests for the three weeks are 13, 12, and 12, respectively.
+It was noted that in the first week, one subject (of 14) was dropped due to a target error rate >10%; in the second and third weeks, another subject's data files for the bootstrap tests were irretrievably corrupted.
+Thus the final Ns used for bootstrap tests for the three weeks are 13,12, and 12 respectively.
 (RT data from all subjects were available for all weeks.)
 The major findings in the table are:

-- 1. SIZE detects 3 of the subjects in week 1 which FIT misses. - 2.
-Using the more sensitive SIZE test, explicit use of the countermeasure in Week 2 drops the hit rate from 92% to 50% (p < .08, McNemar), and from 69% to 25% with FIT (p < .05). - 3.
-In view of the control data just presented, it is notable that in the third week, with the countermeasure not used (confirmed below with RT data, and by postexperiment interviews), the hit rate is still poor with SIZE (58%), and as we saw above in the qualitative ERP data, the 5 of 12 subjects who defeat the test do so with classical defeats, appearing like innocent subjects.
+1) SIZE detects 3 of the subjects in week 1 which FIT misses.

+2) Using the more sensitive SIZE test, explicit use of the countermeasure in week 2 drops the hit rate from 92% to 50% (p<.08, McNemar), and from 69% to 25% with FIT (p<.05).

+3) In view of the control data just presented, it is notable that in the third week, with the countermeasure not used (confirmed below with RT data, and by post-experiment interviews), the hit rate is still poor with SIZE (58%), and as we saw above in the qualitative ERP data, the 5 of 12 subjects who defeat the test do so with classical defeats, appearing like innocent subjects.
 Indeed, the FIT test in the third week detected only 25% of the subjects, the same number as when the explicit countermeasure was in use.
 It is reasonable to speculate that more intensive practice might result in a higher proportion of such defeats.
 Future research on the mechanism of these classical defeats could yield more effective countermeasure training methods.

-4. The RT measure, RT-BOOT, which looks at the difference between probe and irrelevant RT, performs poorly throughout.
-This is not consistent with its performance in the first experiment in which at least in the simple guilty condition it performed very well (A' = .95.
-We could not compute A' on guilty vs. innocent subjects in the second experiment, as there were no innocent subjects.).
-Because one difference between the first week of the second study and the guilty group in the first study involved the type of subject participating, it may be speculated that subject type is the source of discrepancy.
-However, type of concealed information (mock crime details vs. autobiographical data) also differed between the two experiments; the discrepancy may also be due to this variable (or to both variables).
-RT-BOOT is, of course, worthless in the second week of the second experiment when, as we will shortly see, the RTs for irrelevants (IRT in Figure 7) are more than doubled in most cases (see also Figure 5A) as the subject must recall which countermeasure to execute following each irrelevant stimulus.
+4) The RT measure, RT-BOOT, which looks at the difference between probe and irrelevant RT, performs poorly throughout.
+This is not consistent with its performance in the first experiment in which at least in the simple guilty condition it performed very well (A'=.95.
+We could not compute A' on guilty vs. innocent subjects in the second experiment, as there were no innocent subjects.)
+Since one difference between the first week of the second study and the guilty group in the first study involved the type of subject participating, it may be speculated that subject type is the source of discrepancy.
+However, type of concealed information (mock crime details vs. autobiographical data) also differed between the two experiments, the discrepancy may also be due to this variable (or to both variables).
+RT-BOOT is of course worthless in the second week of the second experiment when, as we will shortly see, the RTs for irrelevants (IRT in Fig. 6) are more than doubled in most cases (see also Fig. 5A) as the subject must recall which countermeasure to execute following each irrelevant stimulus.

-Concerning absolute reaction times, Figure 5A shows the reaction times to the three stimulus types over the course of the 3 weeks in the experimental group.
+Concerning absolute reaction times, Fig. 5A shows the reaction times to the three stimulus types over the course of the three weeks in the experimental group.

-Two points are implied by the RT data in Figure 5A: First, it is clear that after the dramatic increase in RTs during the explicit use of the countermeasure, the RTs drop down in the third week to the level of the first week, providing clear evidence that the subjects followed instructions and did not use the countermeasure in the third week.
-A 3×3 repeated-measures ANOVA on these scores yielded Greenhouse-Geiser corrected, significant effects for all variables: Week: F(2,24) = 60.8, p < .001; Stimulus type: F(2,24) = 9.47, p < .003; Interaction: F(4,48) = 36.5, p < .001.
+Two points are implied by the RT data in Fig. 5A:

+First, it is clear that after the dramatic increase in RTs during the explicit use of the countermeasure, the RTs drop down in the third week to the level of the first week, providing clear evidence that the subjects followed instructions and did not use the countermeasure in the third week.
+A 3 x 3 repeated measures ANOVA on these scores yielded Greenhouse-Geiser corrected, significant effects for all variables: Week: F (2,24)= 60.8, p<.001; Stimulus type: F (2,24) = 9.47, p< .003; Interaction: F(4, 48) = 36.5, p< .001.
 The interaction appears due to the greater increase in irrelevant than to other RTs in Week 2.